Prested Hall

 Prested Hall is a country house in Feering, Essex.
 It was built in the fourteenth century for the Weston family and passed through several notable families over the next six hundred years.
-Today it is a hotel and spa and caters for special events particularly weddings.
+Now Prested Hall is a Boutique Wedding and Events venue with Elemis SPA, Health Club, 20-bedroom accommodation, and Real Tennis & Padel Tennis.
+It is probably the only hotel in the world with 2 courts of Real tennis, the original game of tennis whose origins can be traced to the 14th century.
 It is a Grade II listed building.